🏠 Create & share your house rules with a free link or QR code

 4 Actions

 • Income: Take 1 coin.
-(No character required, cannot be blocked.)
+Cannot be blocked or challenged.

 • Foreign Aid: Take 2 coins.
-(Can be blocked by Duke.)
+Can be blocked by the Duke.

-• Coup: Pay 7 coins, force target to lose an influence.
-(Cannot be challenged or blocked.
-Mandatory if you have 10+ coins.)
+• Coup: Pay 7 coins, force a target to lose 1 influence.
+Cannot be blocked.
+Mandatory if you have 10+ coins.

 • Tax (Duke): Take 3 coins.

-• Assassinate (Assassin): Pay 3 coins, force target to lose an influence (can be blocked by Contessa).
+• Assassinate (Assassin): Pay 3 coins, force a target to lose 1 influence.
+Target can block by claiming Contessa.

-• Steal (Captain): Take 2 coins from a target player.
+• Steal (Captain): Take 2 coins from any player.
+Can be blocked by Ambassador or Captain.

-• If they don't have it: Bluffer loses 1 influence.
+• If they don't have the character: They lose 1 influence.
+The action is cancelled.

 7 Winning